Prisca-Nova/Prisca-Nova/README.md

 👋 Hi, I'm Prisca-Nova

-🚀 Software Developer | IT Support Specialist | Network & System Administrator
+🚀 Software Developer | IT Support Specialist | Trainer

 I am passionate about building scalable applications, managing IT infrastructures, and solving real-world problems with technology.
 My experience spans full-stack development, database management and IT support.